-Find volunteering programs with wildlife in countries throughout Africa, Asia, Europe, Pacific and Central, South and North America.
+Find jobs and volunteering programs with wildlife in countries throughout Africa, Asia, Europe, Pacific and Central, South and North America.
 If you have ever wanted to travel overseas and help animals we have some fantastic programs available to join all year round.
 You can help contribute to wildlife conservation including helping/rehabilitation animals, preventing poaching, raising awareness and offering assistance at sanctuaries and centers all around the world.
 There are so many rewarding opportunities to work with animals including free and paid placements.
-We also list veterinary and general placements which are open to everyone perfect if you want to make a difference.
+We also list veterinary and general work placements which are open to everyone perfect if you want to make a difference.
 View our featured programs and apply for an amazing experience today.

 Search our rewarding range of volunteering projects with animals include free, low cost and paid opportunities.